USD 259 BOE vote to drop Redskins name as North High School mascot

 The committee will not create a new mascot, but will adhere to BOE policy 1216, which states a school building principal is responsible for the development of school themes, songs, flags, etc. At this time, the North High administration has no plans to create a new mascot.
 The school will be referred to Wichita North High School and the school will continue to use their shield, drum and feather logo.

+“I feel good about the decision and appreciate everybody reaching out,” said Board Member Ron Rosales.

-The school will have a 2-year phase-in plan starting in the 21-22 school year to remove the mascot name on athletic and fine arts uniforms, school apparel and signs.
+The school will have a 2-year phase-in plan starting in the 21-22 school year to remove the mascot name on all school apparel and signs.
+By the 23-24 school year the name will only be found in school trophy cases.

+The schools Athletic Director, Tony Douglas, says it will be a overhaul over the next couple of years.

+“We are going to work with our athletic department and coaches to phase out uniforms and with our building, gym floors and the facilities,” Douglas said.

 The committee said this is not about rewriting history or erasing North’s past and accomplishments of the North community and alumni.
 All trophy cases and statues will remain as they are, as well as the Native American artwork on the outside of the school.